Cost-of-living increases are affecting us all - every household, every business every organisation in our region.

 We also need to make sure that we focus our support on people who need the most help to deal with its impact; we understand that people will be concerned about being able to cover their costs.

-A new website has been launched to help Dumfries and Galloway residents with cost-of-living increases.
+A new website is available to help Dumfries and Galloway residents with cost-of-living increases.

 The site is a one-stop shop detailing help with money and benefits, household bills, finding work, health and wellbeing, as well as support for families, young people, the elderly, and disabled.